 The Admonitions of the Instructress to the Court Ladies (The Admonitions Scroll).
 Traditionally attributed to Gu Kaizhi (c.
 344–406).
-Painting on silk with ink and colours.
-China, c.
-5th–6th century AD.
+Painting on silk with ink and colours, China.
+A work of the 6th to 7th century.

 It illustrates a political parody written by Zhang Hua (about AD 232-300).
 The parody takes a moralizing tone, attacking the excessive behaviour of an empress.
 The protagonist is the court instructress who guides the ladies of the imperial harem on correct behaviour.

 In total, nine scenes were depicted on this scroll, but it is now incomplete; the first two scenes are missing, as well as the text to the first scene.